murphyka/Reveal-IG/README.md

 python examples/synthetic_demo.py --only heatmap    # just the attribution comparison python examples/synthetic_demo.py --only multistep  # just the multi-step figure python examples/synthetic_demo.py --grid-resolution 60  # faster (default 100)
-python examples/synthetic_demo.py --svg             # also save as SVG
 ```

-Trains a small MLP, then runs Reveal-IG and KernelSHAP on a single test prediction and saves a side-by-side comparison to `tabular_attributions.png`.
-Features are standard-scored (zero mean, unit variance) so that pool distances are on a common scale across features.

 ## Python API